-Most participants find that CCHP has a powerful and lasting positive effect on their lives.
-After more than 170 retreats over the past twenty-five years, we have learned that the program has profound effects on anxiety, fear, loneliness, helplessness and other psychological conditions that often accompany cancer.
+After offering more than 210 retreats over three decades, we have learned that the program often has beneficial effects on anxiety, fear, loneliness, helplessness, and other similar states that can accompany cancer.
 Many participants come to CCHP with questions about next steps in treatment or in living with a serious cancer diagnosis.
-Participant evaluations often say that the program far exceeded their expectations.

 In September 2020, we began offering online Cancer Help Program opportunities, which we call SANCTUARY.
 The feedback has been uniformly excellent.
 Read a news article about the program here.

 Sanctuary is limited to six participants at a time.
 Our focus is on creating a deeply healing experience.
 It is a month-long program that meets on Zoom three times a week for 1 ½ hours on Monday, Wednesday, and Friday.
 Sanctuary is typically staffed by a physician with extensive experience counseling people with cancer, a psychotherapist, a yoga teacher, and Arlene Allsman, the CCHP/Sanctuary director and managing director of Commonweal.

 The fee for the month-long Sanctuary program is $480.
 Partial scholarships are available.